PROjects

 An annual free face-to-face training event is run in Albany and Hopetoun, or you could try our online training.

-Fill out this form to register your interest in becoming a Right Whale Tracker.
-Our project coordinator Laura Bird will contact you with details on the training sessions or the link/s to the brand-new online training modules prepared by our Southern Right Whale scientists.
+Once you have registered our project coordinator Laura Bird will contact you with details on the training sessions or the link/s to the brand-new online training modules prepared by our Southern Right Whale scientists.

-How to submit a survey report
+How to Submit a Survey Report

 Awareness Raising

-South Coast NRM and other Project Partners are raising the awareness for the conservation of southern right whales through various communications and events.
-Check out our Facebook page to stay updated.
+South Coast NRM and other Project Partners are raising awareness for the conservation of Southern Right Whales through various communications and events.

 Download the Citizen Scientists Guide to Southern Right Whales here